bexelbie/bexelbie.github.io/about.md

 I've written some code and contributed to other code bases.
 A lot of this work has been done in [GitHub](https://github.com/bexelbie).

 Talks and presentations that I've given are collected in [my talk, presentation and demo archive](https://github.com/bexelbie/bexelbie-talks-demos).
+You can flip te slides easily online using the direct url: [http://www.winglemeyer.org/bexelbie-talks-demos/](http://www.winglemeyer.org/bexelbie-talks-demos/).

 More details can be found in my [LinkedIn profile](https://www.linkedin.com/in/bcexelbi), amongst other places.